thediymaker/pi_hostspot_rtmp_rstp/README.md

 To start, you will need to flash your SD card with the latest version of raspbian.
 Once this is complete you can go ahead and get started.

 I personaly plan to access this system over SSH, and over the internet.
-A piece of software you can use for this is provided by remote.it, this will install on the system and then show up in the console which you can then use to connect to the device over SSH.
+A piece of software you can use for this is provided by https://remote.it, this will install on the system and then show up in the console which you can then use to connect to the device over SSH.
 This is very handy as the ZTE modem does not allow port forwarding.

 Once the pi is setup and ready to go you can login and start getting the system configured.